-1. In thousands of examples around the world, major environmental degradation and disasters have been caused by corporate exploitation.
+1. In thousands of examples around the world, major environmental and ecological degradation and disasters have been caused by corporate exploitation.
 This is assisted by governments, by lack of regulation and by laws designed to favour corporate power and profits over the needs, health, safety and human rights of local populations.
 This poor governance also favours corporate power and profits over the biodiversity in habitats - which all species (including humans) depend upon.

 2. Human life is just a tiny part of the global ecosystem and the planet does not depend on humans, we depend upon it.
 It can survive without us but we will not survive without it.
 Now that global ecology (and our part in it) is well understood it has become clear that current patterns of human behaviour and consumption are harming the planet's ecosystem.